rusty1s/graph-based-image-classification/README.md

 pip install -r requirements.txt
 ```

-If you have Conda installed, you can simply run
+If you have Conda installed or want to install it, you can simply run
 ```bash
 ./ci/conda.sh -n graph
 ```